LordBasuphan/Random_NPC_Generator/README.md

 For the final print statement, I utlized an f string to print the input for the name.
 Then I used a bunch of random.choice function to pick each atribute randomly.
 Of course I added some normal strings in order to make the final result flow.<br>
 And right after this I added another sleep function to add a small break in between npcs.<br>
 ### About The Creator
-I am a highschool student learning
+I am a highschool student learning computer science fundamentals.
+I have always had a love for all things technology and I think that this is a great first step for fully entering the computer science space.